 - lying to conceal the extent of their involvement in gambling.

-If you notice that a patron, another staff member, or yourself are experiencing gambling-related problems, follow the relevant policies and procedures of your venue to deal with the situation appropriately.
+If you notice that you, a patron or another staff member are experiencing gambling-related problems, follow the relevant policies and procedures of your venue to deal with the situation appropriately.